 Tackling idling is viewed as a great way to reduce pollution, do you think you could reduce the amount of time you sit with the engine running?

-Are you going to be sat for more that 10 seconds?
-If yes, then turn of your engine.
+- Are you going to be sat for more than 10 seconds?
+If yes, then turn off your engine.